puppetlabs/puppetlabs-tagmail/README.md

 ## Limitations

+For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-tagmail/blob/master/metadata.json)

-This module should be used only with Puppet Enterprise and Puppet versions 3.8 or newer, and only if you're using the JVM on the Puppet master.
+This module should be used only if you're using the JVM on the Puppet master.
 For older versions of Puppet, or if using the legacy Puppet master on Apache/Rack/Passenger, use Puppet's built-in tagmail feature.

 ## Development